 - Buying ads

-- Purchasing NFTs, games, services at Blockster’s marketplace
+- Purchasing NFTs, games, and services at Blockster’s marketplace

 - Community governance